UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - ITEM: Broken shield:
 has action-buttons, allowing the player to transform it into ANY other shield (has a button for every other shield-type)

+- ITEM: spawns null-slots with random food-items on top

+- ITEM: spawns null-slots that steal 10 points
+(price = $0)

 - ITEM: Emerald bar